darrylabbate/site/src/riff-feb21-benchmarks.md

 > Comments inside the CPython implementation note that using computed goto made the Python VM 15-20% faster

-## Notes
+## Methodology

 Programs were benchmarked on a 2018 Mac mini with a 3.0 GHz 6-core processor and 32GB of 2667 MHz DDR4 RAM.
+Programs were timed using the builtin shell utility `time`.
+Each program was run ten times, with the best time being kept.

 `riff` was compiled with Apple clang 12.0 (`clang-1200.0.32.27`) with `-O3` optimizations enabled.